Shack-Hartmann wavefront sensor sensitivity loss factor estimation in partial correction regime: Closed Loop Transfer Functions and WFS sensitivity

 \section{Closed Loop Transfer Functions and WFS sensitivity}

 Let us consider a Single Conjugate Adaptive Optics (SCAO) closed loop system as the one shown in Figure \ref{fig:SCAO}.
-Note that we choose a SCAO system for simplicity but other systems, like MCAO, can also be considered.
+Note that we choose a SCAO system for simplicity, however other systems, like multi-conjugate adaptive optics\cite{beckers88,beckers89a} MCAO, can also be considered as well.
 The command vector $c$, and the incremental command vector $\Delta c$ are defined as:

 where: